michalzagrodzki/kubernetes-rag/README.md

 **Issue**: `Extra inputs are not permitted [type=extra_forbidden]`
 - **Cause**: Missing `database_url` in config or environment variable mismatch
 - **Fix**: Ensure `DATABASE_URL` is set in `.env` (or ignored in config)

+**Issue**: `httpx.ConnectError: [Errno 111] Connection refused` when uploading documents
+- **Cause**: Embedding service is still warming up or not responding
+- **Fix**: Wait for "Ready" message in embedding_dev logs.
+The backend retries automatically up to 5 times with exponential backoff.

+**Issue**: Embedding service crashes with exit code 137 (OOM kill)
+- **Cause**: Docker Desktop doesn't have enough memory allocated
+- **Fix**: Increase Docker memory to at least 16 GB (24 GB recommended) in Docker Desktop Preferences → Resources

+**Issue**: LLM takes a very long time to respond or frontend seems frozen
+- **Cause**: Normal behavior on first query - the LLM model is loading into memory
+- **Fix**: First query takes 2-3 minutes.
+Subsequent queries are faster.
+Be patient.

 The Compose stack uses the `pgvector/pgvector:16` image for persistence and shares credentials with the backend via `.env.postgres`.